Treehouse of Horror V: Cultural references

+Marge says the following program is so scary Congress won't let them show it, and they'll instead air the "1947 classic Glenn Ford movie 200 Miles to Oregon."
+Homer and Bart's voice-over is a reference to the opening of The Outer Limits.

-The voice-over in the pre-title sequence is a reference to the 1963 television series The Outer Limits.
-The first segment, "The Shinning", is a parody of the Stephen King novel The Shining and the Stanley Kubrick film of the same name.
-The basic plot of the segment is the same as the novel and there are also many references to specific moments from the film, such as the blood coming out of the elevator and Homer breaking through a door with an axe and yelling "Here's Johnny!".
-The segment also references John Denver Christmas specials.
+"The Shinning" is a parody of Stephen King's novel The Shining and Stanley Kubrick's 1980 film adaptation.
+The basic plot is the same and there are many references to specific scenes from the film, such as the blood coming out of the elevator and Homer breaking through a door with an axe and yelling "Here's Johnny!".
+After Marge puts Homer in the pantry, Moe and the ghouls, "concerned the project isn't moving forward", get him out.
+Among the ghouls are The Mummy, The Wolf Man, Count Dracula, Jason Voorhees, Pinhead and Freddy Krueger.
+Burns mentions the lodge was "the setting of satanic rituals, witch burnings, and five John Denver Christmas specials."

-The title of the second segment, "Time and Punishment", is a reference to the Fyodor Dostoyevsky novel Crime and Punishment and the plot, where Homer causes major changes in the future by killing animals in the past, is a parody of the Ray Bradbury short story "A Sound of Thunder".
-Peabody and Sherman, from the animated series The Rocky and Bullwinkle Show, make an appearance during Homer's time traveling sequence and when, as a side effect of Homer's antics in the past, Kang and Kodos' heads are unexpectedly replaced with those of Peabody and Sherman.
-The dinosaur scenes are reminiscent of Jurassic Park, and the floor morphing into a television screen is a reference to similar scenes in both Terminator 2: Judgment Day and Time Bandits.
+The title "Time and Punishment" is a reference to Fyodor Dostoyevsky's novel Crime and Punishment and the plot, where Homer causes major changes in the future by making small changes in the past, is a parody of Ray Bradbury's short story "A Sound of Thunder".
+Peabody and Sherman of The Rocky and Bullwinkle Show and the DreamWorks animated film Mr. Peabody & Sherman released 20 years later, make an appearance during Homer's time traveling sequence and when, as a side effect of Homer's antics in the past, Kang and Kodos' heads are unexpectedly replaced with those of Peabody and Sherman.
+The dinosaur scenes are reminiscent of Jurassic Park, and the floor morphing into a television screen mirrors similar scenes in Terminator 2: Judgment Day and Time Bandits.

-The title of the third segment, "Nightmare Cafeteria", is a reference to the television series Nightmare Café, while the plot bears reference to Soylent Green.
-The song over the end credits is based on the song "One" from the musical A Chorus Line, while the concept of the family being turned inside out by a mysterious fog comes from an episode of the radio show Lights Out called "The Dark".
+The title "Nightmare Cafeteria" is a riff on the television series Nightmare Cafe, while the plot bears resemblance to Soylent Green.
+The closing song is a parody of "One" from the musical A Chorus Line, while the concept of the family being turned inside out by a mysterious fog comes from an episode of the radio show Lights Out, "The Dark".
 "One" can briefly be heard at the end of "The Shinning", when an announcer introduces the Tony Awards on Willie's portable TV.